How Voluntary Repossession Impacts Your Credit

 • You may owe a deficiency balance whether the repossession is voluntary or involuntary.
 Once your car is repossessed it will be sold at auction.
 If the car is auctioned for less than you owe, you are responsible for the balance.

-• If you can’t pay the difference, the creditor may take you to court and obtain a judgment to garnish your wages.
-Some states do not allow wage garnishment, so make sure to check your state laws.
+• If you can’t pay the difference, the creditor may take you to court or turn the account over to a collections agency.

-• A car repossession will have a negative impact on your credit score, and can stay on your credit report for seven years.[4]
+• A car repossession will have a negative impact on your credit score, and can stay on your credit report for seven years, even though the repossession was voluntary.

 Alternatives to voluntary repossession